 December Is Identity Theft Protection Awareness MonthLifestyle

-December is Identity Theft Protection Awareness Month and we’re taking a moment to share some ways you can help keep your identity safe.
+December is Identity Theft Protection Awareness Month and we’re taking this month to share some ways you can help keep your identity safe.

-In 2019, 14.4 million people were victims of identity theft.1 Identity theft can happen in a number of ways: in-person, online, over email or on the phone.
+In 2021 alone, the Federal Trade Commission received 1.4 million reports of identity theft.1 Identity theft can happen in a number of ways: in-person, online, through email or over the phone.
 However it occurs, identity theft affects a large number of people per year.

 Let’s learn about how you can protect your identity and sensitive information online and in-person.

-Tip #1: Be Proactive.
-Don’t Assume Your Identity Will Never Get Stolen
+Tip #1: Don’t Assume Your Identity Will Never Get Stolen

 No matter how careful you are with your personal information, never assume that you are immune to identity theft.
-According to a recent report, 47% of Americans experienced financial identity theft in 2020.2 That’s nearly half of all adults, and that only includes the cases of identity theft that were properly reported.
+According to a recent report, nearly 33% of Americans have experienced at least one identity theft attempt in their lives.2 That figure only includes the cases of identity theft that were properly reported.
 There could be other cases that were either never reported or never even discovered.

 There is so much data in today’s world that it’s impossible to keep yourself completely safe, but by understanding the risk of fraud, you can grasp how important it is to follow these and other cybersecurity tips.